 No more flipping over couch cushions or ducking underneath the bed looking for that lost stuffed animal, race car, or security blanket.
 If you can find a way to attach an AirTag to your kids' favorite toys that always go missing, you should.
 Of course, make sure it's hidden and not removable by the kid.
 An AirTag could pose a choking hazard depending on their age, but an AirTag sewed into a teddy bear or wooby won't even be accessible to them.

-To add a little extra security to your bicycle while left unattended, hide an AirTag somewhere inconspicuous.
-That way, if it ever is stolen, all you need to do is track the AirTag to find your bike — with or without the thief.
+To add extra security to your bicycle while left unattended, hide an AirTag somewhere inconspicuous.
+That way, if someone steals it, all you need to do is track the AirTag to find your bike — with or without the thief.
 Moment has AirTag holders with adhesive backs that can mount to flat and curved surfaces, so you can hide one under the sear or even on one of the bars.
+Aimtel, Pelican, Elago, and Lizhi also sell adhesive-backed AirTag cases.

 Some bikes even have tracking technology built-in that works with the Find My network, if you're worried about an AirTag being seen.